Optimally Integrating Ad Auction into E-Commerce Platforms: Introduction

 \subsection{Related Work}

 \textbf{Sponsored Search Auction.} Auction lies in the core of mechanism design research, while sponsored search auction has been an area of great focus in computer science in the last twenty years.
 For the traditional revenue optimization, \cite{Myerson} solved the problem for single item in Bayesian-Nash equilibrium setting. \cite{Mask} studied multi-unit optimal auction.
 From the first launch of sponsored search auction in 1997, a series of auction mechanisms are put forward, like generalized first price(GFP) auction by Overture and generalized second price(GSP) by Google, which makes sponsored search auction become a vital incoming source of variable online platforms in practise. \cite{GAR06} showed that the lower bound of revenue produced by GSP, the most popular mechanism is equal to the revenue of classic VCG mechanism (\cite{VK61,CLK71,GRV73}).
 Due to the untruthfulness of GSP, \cite{EOS07} and \cite{VR07} independently examined the behavior of bidders and proposed locally envy-free equilibrium(LEFE) and symmetric Nash equilibrium (SNE), respectively.
 Another idea of a squashing parameter of GSP to improve the revenue was proposed by \cite{Lah}.\cite{Ostr} applied these works and studied its effects on Yahoo! auction using the optimal reserve price. \cite{Thom} also studied several different techniques for increasing the revenue, including via several different reserve prices, squashing, combinations of a reserve price and squashing, ect.
 Rather than using the reserve price simply as a minimum bid, \cite{Rob} presented the idea of incorporating the reserve price into ranking score and showed that this mechanism may increase the revenue compared to the squashing mechanism.
-For the topic of user experience, \cite{Abr} introduced a concept of hidden cost, which was advertiser-specific and represented the quality of the ads' landing page. \cite{Ath} studied a model that introduced the users' search cost, and showed that reserve price can improve users' welfare. \cite{Li} defined the shadow cost, which is revenue reduction in long run and depends on both advertiser and slot.
-As for the trade-offs among different objectives, there are also some related studies. \cite{Lik} first studied the problem of designing optimal mechanisms to balance revenue and welfare. \cite{Sun} considered the convex combination of revenue and welfare to improve the prediction. \cite{Bac} applied the linear combination of different objectives as their objective function. \cite{Shen} introduced a class of parameterized mechanisms to balance different objectives.